ned14/outcome/doc/src/content/alternatives/error_code.md

 weight = 20
 +++

 `std::error_code` came originally from `boost::error_code` which was designed around 2008 as part of implementing Filesystem and Networking.
 They are a simple trivially copyable type offering improved type safety and functionality over C enumerations.
 [You can read more about how `std::error_code` works here]({{% relref "/motivation/std_error_code" %}}).
-They were standardised in the C++ 11 standard.
+They were standardised in the C++ 11 standard, and have been available in Boost since 2008.

 #### Pros: